gatling/gatling/src/docs/content/tutorials/advanced/index.md

 We have four times the same request with a different query param value.
 Can we change this to not violate the DRY principle?

 First we will extract the repeated `exec` block to a function.
-Indeed, `Simulation`'s are plain Scala classes so we can use all the power of the language if needed:
+Indeed, `Simulation`'s are plain classes, so we can use all the power of the language if needed:

 {{< include-code "loop-simple" java kt scala >}}

 We can now call this function and pass the desired page number.
-But we still have repetition, it's time to introduce another builtin structure:
+But we still have repetitions, it's time to introduce another builtin structure:

 {{< include-code "loop-for" java kt scala >}}